CDP-Choline

 bioelectrical activity and cerebral perfusion.

-CDP-choline has been extensively used for the treatment of neurodegenerative
+CDP-choline is extensively used for the treatment of neurodegenerative

 disorders associated with head trauma, stroke, brain aging, cerebrovascular